Challenger Sale: Change Your Trajectory

 Challenger Marketing Example

-In fact, Women’s Ministry Directors were even calling Group Publishing to get more copies of the direct mail piece to use as invitations after they purchased the Group Retreat Kit.
+In fact, Women’s Ministry Directors were even calling Group to get more copies of the direct mail piece to use as invitations after they purchased the Group Retreat Kit.

 The campaign was followed up by matching the website to the style and messaging of the direct mail piece.
 Is it a perfect Challenger marketing piece?
 Probably not, but it challenged the status quo in a way that women in ministry could relate to, so I would call that a success.